FluxpointDev/DevSpace/README.md

 - Sentry - Requires a minimum of 6GB ram and microservice hell.
 - Portainer - Very basic and confusing user access with features locked behind business that has limits.

-Dev Space aims to have more complete features and functionality without sacrificing features or usability, you control the service and its limits.
+CloudFrost Dev aims to have more complete features and functionality without sacrificing features or usability, you control the service and its limits.

 ---

 ### Install

-Dev Space is an open source self-hostable dashboard that allows you to manage your linux servers, websites, projects and other developer tools.
+CloudFrost Dev is an open source self-hostable dashboard that allows you to manage your linux servers, websites, projects and other developer tools.

-> Setup Dev Space on a linux server with 1GB ram: [Website Install](https://docs.fluxpoint.dev/devspace/guides/website-guides/install-dev-space-website)
+> Setup CloudFrost Dev on a linux server with 1GB ram: [Website Install](https://docs.fluxpoint.dev/devspace/guides/website-guides/install-dev-space-website)

 ---